 You can still find old plantings struggling beneath mats of Asian jasmine throughout the city, and one November, many years ago, we freed an old street corner of choking vines, weeds, and rotting wood.
 In March, clumps of the old daffodil, ‘Butter and Eggs,’ came barreling out of the Yazoo clay.

 Academics often deride local history as poorly-researched, ill-written, and insular.

 This criticism can and is levelled at history written on any level, but who can scorn local research as insufficient when so little material is in place?
 As to poorly-written, hell, even Gibbon can go on like he’s working with an empty bottle of port at his elbow.
 As to insularity, who can say that the storming of the Bastille isn’t local history to Parisians or the Beer Hall Putsch isn’t to Munich?

-Let us treasure those who, compelled by their love of place, put before us a likeness of how it was before our time, teaching us who we are, revealing how our little part of the world shapes our lives and strengthens our hearts.
+The least motes of history forge the narrative, and in the smallest arenas of mankind we find a locus of the whole.
+Let us treasure those who compelled by their love of place put before us a likeness of how it was before our time, helping us learn who we are, revealing how this part of the world shapes our lives.

 The story of Parkin’s Pharmacy is a story of a time.
 It was a time when pharmacies were still called drug stores, the pharmacist was your neighbor and there were far more independent store owners than chains.